 - Professor Xinning Zhang and her lab are analyzing how the microbial communities present in the composting system can shed light on how inputs and operating conditions affect the conversion process and in turn compost quality

-- A USDA/NSF research grant awarded to Professors Anu Ramaswani and Z. Jason Ren will evaluate the role of small-scale, in-vessel composting in reducing waste and creating a more sustainable and resilient urban food system.
+- A USDA/NSF research grant awarded to Professors Anu Ramaswami and Z. Jason Ren will evaluate the role of small-scale, in-vessel composting in reducing waste and creating a more sustainable and resilient urban food system.
+Learn more.

 Help us study the sustainability implications of creating a soil amendment via aerobic in-vessel composting through one of the below research topics:

 1. Not all compost is created equal.
 The bacteria and fungi profile and diversity can vary depending on the quality and type of inputs into the system.
 Test different input ratios of carbon to nitrogen and/or different carbon sources (e.g. wood shavings vs. wood chips vs. cardboard).
 Study the microbial communities over time based on feedstock type.
 Which combinations or sources result in finished compost that is most effective at…

 a.
 Removing toxins or other pollutants from the soil?